The-Nice-One/acode-calm-peppermint/README.md

 # Acode Calm Peppermint

-A calming dark code-editor theme with a mint-green focus and a variety of complementing colors.
+A work-in-progress calming dark code-editor theme with a mint-green focus and a variety of complementing colors.
 This theme will also come with a light-mode varient in the future.

 # Color Map
 ```scss